Zelenogradsk

-Zelenogradsk (Зеленогра́дск /ru/; Cranz /de/; Koronowo /pl/; Lithuanian and Old Prussian: Krantas) is a town and the administrative center of Zelenogradsky District in Kaliningrad Oblast, Russia, located 34 km north of Kaliningrad, on the Sambian coastline near the Curonian Spit on the Baltic Sea.
+Zelenogradsk (Зеленогра́дск /ru/), prior to 1946 known by its German name Cranz (Lithuanian and Old Prussian: Krantas), is a town and the administrative center of Zelenogradsky District in Kaliningrad Oblast, Russia, located 34 km north of Kaliningrad, on the Sambian coastline near the Curonian Spit on the Baltic Sea.
 Population:

 In its heyday, Zelenogradsk (as Cranz) was a popular seaside resort on Germany's eastern Baltic coast, comparable to Bognor Regis in England.
 However, at the end of World War II, the Soviets took over the town, and much of its tourist traffic has been diverted to nearby Svetlogorsk.

 History

 The site of today's Zelenogradsk was originally an Old Prussian fishing village, in the proximity of Kaup, a Prussian town on the coast of the Baltic Sea in the Viking era.
 The area became controlled by the Teutonic Order and settled with Germans.
 The German name Cranz, originally Cranzkuhren, derives from the Old Prussian word krantas, meaning "the coast".
-In 1466, the territory became a part of Poland as a fief held by the Teutonic Knights.
 For most of its history, it remained a small village.